UstadMobile/UstadMobile/core/Module.md

 models (e.g. for use with Kotlinx Serialization) that are used by both the importer and view.
 There is a ContentImporter implementation for each format on supported platforms.

+# Package com.ustadmobile.core.domain.blob.saveandmanifest

+These UseCases address a common requirement when importing content: an asset needs to be saved as a blob and have a corresponding CacheEntryManifest (where the bodyDataUrl links to the blobUrl).

+These include adding all assets from a directory, zip, string, etc